Идиомы о деньгах

 Denis has inherited a lot of money and he intends to play the market.

-• cash in on (something)
+• smart money is on (something)